plaprade/Continuum/README.md

 variables.
 It's purpose is to provide a clean and readable API for manipulating condition variables.
 This is achieved by extending the [AnyEvent::CondVar](http://search.cpan.org/perldoc?AnyEvent) library with chainable transformations.
-It produces code with the following style:
+It produces asynchronous code with the following style:

 ```perl
     ping( 'host1' )->cons( ping( 'host2' ) )